-As the name suggests this estimate serves as a detailed data chart for a construction business that provides the itemized product description along with product rate.
-It also includes the quantity of the material required for completing the project.
-It is a key estimating tool for construction companies that offers the clients a basic idea about the project requirement, quantity, and rate.
+As the name suggests this estimate serves as a detailed data chart specially for a construction business that provides the itemized list of products with quantity and price for each.
+It is a key estimating tool for construction companies that offers the clients a basic idea about the project requirement.
 A well-experienced estimator will figure it out from the drawings or specifications to complete the estimates.

 Road construction by local government or any private company would create a quantity estimate to provide the quantity of asphalt and other materials required for project completion.